jcu-eresearch/plone-user-doc/source/interacting.rst

    #. *Username*: see :ref:`webdav-username-password`.
    #. *Password*: see :ref:`webdav-username-password`.
    #. *Path*: The path entered here will be the starting folder that you
       connect to.

-For example, to connect to the top-level of the site, leave this empty; or, to connect to a specific folder or sub-site, enter ``/path/to/folder``, adjusting this example to fit your given URL.
+      For eGRS, this should be ``/Members/[your JCU ID]`` to allow you to connect to your members area directly.

 #.
 Click onto ``Connect`` and you will be connected to |project-name|.